AdobeDocs/audience-manager.pt-BR/help/using/faq/faq-data-collection.md

 <br>

-**Quero coletar dados em um site e direcionar usuários por meio do DFP em um site diferente.
+**[!DNL Google Ad Manager]Quero coletar dados em um site e direcionar usuários por meio do em um site diferente.
 Preciso implantar o código na outra propriedade se não quiser coletar dados desse local?**

 Não.
 Se a coleta de dados no segundo site não for um requisito, não será necessário implantar a DIL lá.
-Se você tiver acesso ao inventário no segundo site por meio do DFP, é possível usar a coleta de dados do site e direcionar por meio do DFP.
+As long as you have access to the inventory on the second site via [!DNL Google Ad Manager], you can use the data collection from the initial site and target via [!DNL Google Ad Manager].

 <br>